- 2022 Highlights

 Dear coaches:

 Playing competitive hockey has been a central part of my life for as long as I can remember.
 I just concluded my junior year of my varsity high school season which concluded with a loss in the Division 1 State Tournament quarterfinals to the eventual champions, Austin Prep.
 It’s the furthest the HPNA program has ever progressed in the state tournament.
 I’m proud of the team’s accomplishments and my leadership role in both on ice productivity (12 G, 10 A) and team culture.
-I’m now preparing for an effective off season training regimen, achieving Level II referee certification, a productive club season, and senior year of varsity hockey where I aspire to be one of the captains.
+I’m now preparing for an effective off season training regimen, achieving Level II referee certification, a productive club season, and senior year of varsity hockey where I will be one of the captains.
 Looking forward, I hope to have opportunities to continue my playing career in college.

 In addition to HPNA’s successful season, I also led my NS Wings U-16 club team to a Massachusetts States semi-final appearance following an ESGHL Championship where I had 6 goals and 3 assists during the tournament.
 Last year, I was named to the First Team All Merrimack Valley Conference as a sophomore.
 And beyond successful team events, I’ve also participated in highly competitive individual events including the 2019 Massachusetts Girls CCM High Performance Festival and 2021 Hockey Night in Boston Showcase.